-A notched circle interpretable as a full circle partially behind a square is hard to locate among an array of complete circles and squares (see Figure 1).
+A notched circle interpretable as a full circle partially behind a square is hard to locate among an array of complete circles and squares.
 To find it, one must attend serially to the various figures in the display.
-However, a similar shape which is interpreted as in front of a square 'pops out' in visual search (Driver, Davis, Russell, Turatto, & Freeman, 2001; Rensink & Enns, 1998).
-A possible explanation is that, whenever possible, the visual system automatically fills in the notched circle so that it appears subjectively as a full cohesive shape, even before the subject attends to it, and even if this is detrimental to the search task (Rauschenberger & Yantis 2001).
-This suggests that preattentive - hence (arguably) preconceptual (Dickie, 2010) - processes automatically carve up visual scenes into object-like units on the basis of low-level spatiotemporal cues, like cohesion.
+However, a similar figure which is interpreted as in front of a square 'pops out' in visual search (Driver, Davis, Russell, Turatto, & Freeman, 2001; Rensink & Enns, 1998).
+A possible explanation is that, whenever possible, the visual system automatically fills in the notched circle so that it appears subjectively as a full cohesive shape, even before the subject attends to it, and even if this is detrimental to the search task.
+This suggests that preattentive - hence preconceptual (Dickie, 2010) - processes automatically carve up visual scenes into object-like units on the basis of low-level spatiotemporal cues, like cohesion.
 These objects then serve as possible targets for further processing, and for the assignment of object-files.